THE NINTH CLOUD

 Back then, you would marvel at the floating cities.
 The darkest, largest clouds, lined with luminous gold.
 Safe from the ravenous oceans and the ever-thickening haze.
 Safe from acid rain and falling waste.

 “If I ever get chosen, I’ll come back for you,” Mariku used to say, passing the binoculars to you.
 She would always get to use them first, because she was the oldest.

 From the Netheryns, you couldn’t see these glass buildings bursting from the fog, or their floating gardens, filled with flowers and fruits and food.
 From below, these cities are beasts, looming over the few islands yet to drown.
-Aerial cloaks, pumping toxins into the atmosphere, hoarding the light and warmth from the rest of the planet, discarding garbage, crushing homes and entire islands.
+Aerial cloaks, pumping toxins into the atmosphere, hoarding the light and warmth from the rest of the planet, discarding garbage, crushing homes and entire families.

 The Empyreans would never house Nethizens with the rest of their kind.
 Mariku might have been chosen, but you know well enough the ways of aerosettlers.
 They do not treat those beneath them with the same kindness they treat their own.

 You pull your binoculars out of your coat.
 You brought them with you just in case – but really, there is no need for them here.
 The skies are clear, and when you look up, you can see the cosmos.